kfjahnke/envutil/README.md

 code which did not produce better results, so I am currently using OIIO only for image input and output.

-Currently, single-ISA build are set up to produce binary for specific CPUs - pass the ISA-specific flags to cmake with "ISA_SPECIFIC_ARGS". multi-ISA builds (the default) will produce binary for all ISAs which may occur in the given CPU family and dispatch to the variant which is best suited to the CPU detected at run-time. multi-ISA builds rquire highway.
-I am currently observing performance drops with multi-ISA builds (in the OOM of 30 percent), so if speed is your priority, go for single-ISA builds until this is resolved.
+Currently, single-ISA builds are set up to produce binary for specific CPUs - pass the ISA-specific flags to cmake with "ISA_SPECIFIC_ARGS". multi-ISA builds (the default) will produce binary for *all* ISAs which may occur in the given CPU family and dispatch to the variant which is best suited to the CPU detected at run-time. multi-ISA builds rquire highway.

 I strongly suggest you install highway on your system - the build will detect and use it to good effect.
 This is a build-time dependency